A no-frills Siargao travel guide, for no-fuss travellers.

 Up until quite recently, getting to Siargao meant signing yourself up for an agonising slew of connecting flights.
 Now, thankfully, that’s changed.

-You can fly from Cebu to Siargao and from Manila to Siargao directly — this is by far the quickest, most comfortable, and efficient way of getting to Siargao.
+You can fly from Cebu Siargao and from Manila to Siargao directly — this is by far the quickest, most comfortable, and efficient way of getting to Siargao.
 Your flights will arrive at Siargao (Sayak) Airport.

 It’s worth noting, however, that budget airlines (Cebu Pacific in particular) are notorious for canceling flights last minute.
 If you’re going to be connecting with another flight on your way back, make sure you factor in enough time just in case of a cancellation or rescheduled flight.